ctools/ctools/doc/source/user_manual/getting_started/quickstart.rst

 .. code-block:: bash

   $ ctlike
-  Event list, counts map or observation definition file [test/data/crab_events.fits.gz] cntmap.fits Calibration database [test/irf] $GAMMALIB/share/caldb/cta Instrument response function [cta_dummy_irf]
+  Event list, counts cube or observation definition file [test/data/crab_events.fits.gz] cntmap.fits Calibration database [test/irf] $GAMMALIB/share/caldb/cta Instrument response function [cta_dummy_irf]
   Source model [test/data/crab.xml] $GAMMALIB/share/models/crab.xml
   Source model output file [crab_results.xml]

-Fitting of the data is done in *binned* mode, which means that the events have been binned into a counts map and the fit computes the log-likelihood function by summing over all 200 x 200 x 20 bins of the counts map.
-There is an alternative method, the so called *unbinned* mode, where the events are not binned into a counts map and the log-likelihood is computed directly by summing over all events.
+Fitting of the data is done in *binned* mode, which means that the events have been binned into a counts cube and the fit computes the log-likelihood function by summing over all 200 x 200 x 20 bins of the counts cube.
+There is an alternative method, the so called *unbinned* mode, where the events are not binned into a counts cube and the log-likelihood is computed directly by summing over all events.
 We will explore the *unbinned* mode later.

 One of the parameters given to ctlike is a source model output file